sytandas/runalyze/README.md

 ## ✅ Todo:
 1. Compare two runs as fitness change metrics. - ✅
-2. Evaluate easy, threshold pace from overall data (finding it relatively correctly from least amount of data will be the goal). - YTD
+2. Evaluate easy, threshold pace from overall data (finding it relatively correctly from least amount of data will be the goal). - ⚠️
 3. Training load/effect - coaching part using LLMs. - ⚠️